 Hosted by CWEALF & Young Women Rising

-Inspired to move past the notion that young people are our future leaders, this event celebrates Connecticut’s young women leaders that are making a difference in the lives of women and girls, here and now.
-Awardees are all under the age of 40 and have demonstrated exemplary leadership and a commitment in their community.
+Inspired to move past the notion that young people are our future leaders, this event on June 20, 2017, celebrated Connecticut’s young women leaders that are making a difference in the lives of women and girls, here and now.
+The awardees were all under the age of 40 and demonstrated exemplary leadership and a commitment to their community.

 The Future is NOW 2017 Awardees:

 Haddiyyah Ali is a Connecticut native.
 In her time at the University of Connecticut, she was involved with the Undergraduate Student Government at UConn since her freshman year, a contributor to The Daily Campus opinion section, student representative for UConn's Diversity Council, planned programs with the UConn Women's Center and was a founding member of the cohort We, The Organizers.
 She worked with USG and We, The Organizers to get Bill Cosby's honorary degree revoked by the Board of Trustee and helped pass legislation urging the UConn Foundation to divest from private prisons.
 Her work helps raise the voices of students and shines light on deserving intersectional issues important to the UConn community.
 After graduating, Haddiyyah intends to pursue a Masters degree in public policy before attending law school.